Antiblanks/he-dan.antiblanks.com/_posts/2018-10-03-week-2-setup-of-platform-and-tools.markdown

 More scrutiny into the VR market place, investigation into offshore competition and whether this should be seen as a help or hinderance.

 More scrutiny of IP vs service contracts: IP's - Benefit from offshore costs, service you are fighting with offshore costs

+Moulding platforms and tools around an application and not just the type - Certain applications have technical challenges that might be easier solved by harnessing a different scripting language/framework.

 ## References